openneuropet/outreach/Brainhack-Nordic2021/README.md

    **SUBMIT YOUR PROJECT AS AN [ISSUE](https://github.com/openneuropet/outreach/issues/new/choose)**

 ----------------------------------------------------------------------------------------------------
-Brainhack Nordic abides by the [BrainHack code of conduct](https://github.com/openneuropet/outreach/blob/main/Brainhack-Nordic2021/code_of_conduct.md) - make sure you have a read.
+Brainhack Nordic follows the [BrainHack code of conduct](https://github.com/openneuropet/outreach/blob/main/Brainhack-Nordic2021/code_of_conduct.md) - make sure you have a read.

 ----------------------------------------------------------------------------------------------------